kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Did OAuth today for React, it felt really great to complete that for an existing App, kinda feels more complete and 'user-ready'.
 The entire process would be impossible to understand currently without any guidance.
 A lot more configuration on the different platforms and Firebase, but yes another 30mins lesson down!
 Also wrote proper notes for easier future recall.

 **Link to work:**

+### Day 85 : 3rd June Sunday, 2018

+**Today's Progress:** React for Beginners Course

+**Thoughts:** Completed the React for Beginners course!
+Great overview on the process of setting up a React app although much of the CSS/code was 'spoonfed'.
+Definitely easier to understand how things went around with this overview compared to the detailed and technical couse I took from Udemy.

+Next up, gonna either go through Tyler McGinnis's Free react bootcamp or Wes Bos Redux course!

+**Link to work:**

+### Day 86 : 4th June Monday, 2018

+**Today's Progress:** React App

+**Thoughts:** Started on a Goals React app where you can add and view your own goals, check out others' goals and see some stats about your goals.
+Managed to make use of state and declaration of a function in App.js to toggle buttons to show different stuff.
+Next up is working on CRUD.

+**Link to work:**

+### Missed A Day : 5th June Tuesday, 2018

+### Day 87 : 6th June Wednesday, 2018

+**Today's Progress:** React App, CryptoZombies

+**Thoughts:** Picked up Solidity following an interesting website CryptoZombies, that teaches basic Solidity structure following the idea of creating zombies.
+I hear that after the course is done, there's a strategy game at the back that allows you to challenge others' zombies with the ones you've earned!
+Now I'm super motivated to finish it!

+Also, continued with my React App and designed the basic Goal card.
+Next up need to be able to add cards!

+**Link to work:**